Saskatchewan Objections and Appeals Laws (2026)

 When does it apply?

-- Individuals have the later of 90 days or one year after the filing deadline.
+- Individuals: the later of 90 days or one year after the filing deadline.

 What to Do If You Disagree with a CRA Tax Assessment in Canada

-- File Form T400A online through My Account or by mail.
+- File Form T400A through My Account or by mail.

-- Clearly state the issues, relevant facts, and legal basis for your disagreement.
+- Lay out the issues, the relevant facts, and the legal basis — vague objections drift.

-- If still unsatisfied, file with the Tax Court of Canada within 90 days of the CRA's decision.
+- If you still disagree, file with the Tax Court of Canada within 90 days of the decision.

-- If CRA has not responded within 90 days, you can go directly to Tax Court.
+- If CRA hasn't responded after 90 days, go straight to Tax Court — you don't have to wait.

 What should you NOT do?

-- Don't miss the 90-day deadline — this is the most common and costly mistake taxpayers make.
+- Don't miss the 90-day deadline.
+The most common and costliest mistake in Canadian tax practice.

-- Don't file a vague objection — clearly explain what you disagree with and why.
+- Don't file vague objections.
+Spell out what you disagree with and why.

 How Saskatchewan differs from federal law